EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 1. Open the Dolphin emulator
 2. Open the `Controller` settings
 3. For each controller you are using:
-    1. Gamecube: To the right of each Port # under `Gamecube Controllers`, enable `Standard Controller`
+    1. GameCube: To the right of each Port # under `GameCube Controllers`, enable `Standard Controller`
         1. <img src="https://user-images.githubusercontent.com/108900299/210123946-d7c6a1e8-2cff-420d-b51b-0650327d4525.png" height="300">
     2. Wii: To the right of each Port # under `Wii Remotes`, enable `Emulated  Wii Remote`
         1. <img src="https://user-images.githubusercontent.com/108900299/210123969-b8bd7928-ef20-4f8f-a5bf-00285f4d2e8f.png" height="300">